As Biotech Crops Lose Their Power, Scientists Push For New Restrictions

 Now scientists, once again, are pushing for tighter government rules.
 "We are at an important point, where we've seen what can happen, and definitely do need to make some changes," Julie Peterson says.

-The biggest proposed changes are an attempt to preserve one particular Bt gene, called called Vip3A, which has been incorporated into both corn and cotton plants.
+The biggest proposed changes are intended to preserve one particular Bt gene, called called Vip3A, which has been incorporated into both corn and cotton plants.

 Vip3A came on the market a little later, and it is slightly different from other Bt genes, "so it still is effective against a lot of insects, and it's sort of carrying a lot of the weight right now," Peterson says.
 The company Syngenta sells it under the trade name Agrisure Viptera.

 Scientists are worried that it will soon break under the weight of overuse, especially in cotton-growing areas of the South.
 There, the Vip3A gene is currently deployed in both corn and cotton to fight off an insect known both as the cotton bollworm and the corn earworm.
 Kerns says that he and his colleagues have found a recessive genetic trait for Vip3A resistance in this insect population.
-If the gene is widely used, insects carrying this gene will be more likely to survive, mate, and produce fully resistant offspring.
+If Vip3A is widely used, insects carrying this resistance trait will be more likely to survive, mate, and produce fully resistant offspring.

 Two years ago, a group of the EPA's outside scientific advisors recommended unanimously that the agency prohibit the use of Vip3A in corn in the South.
 This would preserve its effectiveness in cotton, they said, where it's much more valuable.